-Have you ever considered planning a trip around family friendly festivals?
-When traveling, some of the most memorable moments for our family have been times when we have stumbled upon cultural events.
+Have you ever considered planning a trip around family-friendly festivals?
+When traveling, some of my most memorable moments have been times when we have stumbled upon cultural events.

-Most of the time these haven’t been a planned part of the trip while other times we planned the visiting surrounding the festival.
-There have been parades, concerts, and other celebrations.
+Most of the time these cultural festivals haven’t been a planned part of the trip while other times we planned the visit around the festival dates.
+We’ve experienced parades, fun concerts, and other cultural celebrations.

 Important Considerations When Booking Your Trip

-Because all of the family friendly festivals and events are popular, there are a few things you need to consider.
+Because all of these family-friendly festivals and events are popular, there are a few things you need to consider before attending.

 Book Your Flight And Hotel Early